 Our laboratory is working on two major projects to better understand the immune regulatory mechanisms.

 2) B7 family proteins in cancer immune evasionIt is becoming clear that there is an ongoing battle between cancerous cells and the immune system and malignant tumors are under the selection pressure to develope ways to evade the immune attack.
 Thus, blocking the immune evasion mechanisms utilized by developing tumors represents an opportunity to control cancer.
-Members of the inhibitory B7 family proteins such as B7-H3, B7-H4, and PD-L1, are often overexpressed on various human cancer cells raising the possibility that these proteins provide growth advantage to cancer in the face of T cell immunity.
-We are currently testing this idea using mouse models genetically predisposed to develop tumors.
+Members of the inhibitory B7 family proteins such as B7-H3 and B7-H4 are often overexpressed on various human cancer cells raising apossibility that these proteins provide growth advantage to cancer in the face of T cell immunity.
+We are currently investigating the cellular and molecular mechanisms by which these proteins affect anti-tumor T cell immunity and immune evasion of growing cancer cells.